MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-elements.md

 title: MyAnalytics key user interface elements
 description: Information about the MyAnalytics personal dashboard, Outlook add-in, email digests, and MyAnalytics nudges
 author: madehmer
-ms.author: madehmer
+ms.author: v-midehm
-ms.date: 01/23/2019
+ms.date: 2/21/2019
-ms.topic: get-started-article
+ms.topic: conceptual
 localization_priority: normal
 ms.prod: mya
 ---

 # MyAnalytics elements

 > [!Note]
 > Productivity insights that are powered by MyAnalytics are becoming broadly available for Office 365 users.
 [Learn more](../overview/plans-environments.md) about the experiences users can get with each plan.

 This describes how MyAnalytics presents you with insights and how you can use these insights to make good decisions.